About Us

 1. Drink a lot of tea and keep careful notes of our impressions;

-2. Comb the web for other people’s tea impressions; and
+2. Comb the web for other people’s tea impressions;

 3. Combine 1 and 2 to distill detailed tea reviews.

-Number 3 is challenging because tea drinkers are a chatty lot and they can also hold strong opinions.
+Number 3 is challenging because tea drinkers are a chatty lot and can also hold strong opinions.

-But reviewing tea is our job and we’re determined to share with you, dear tea drinker, what we have learned.
+It takes time to sort ego-talk from the truth.
+But reviewing tea is our job, and we’re determined to share what we have learned with you, dear tea drinker.

 Pruning a hedge of Camellia tea